bmarq/raspi-openbox-dotfiles/README.md

 ## How to Setup:
 - Install RaspiOS minimal without any DE
 - Connect to the internet
-- perform your raspi-config configuration
 - Install: git wget lightdm slick-greeter
+- Perform your own raspi-config configuration

 - **Clone this repo** `git clone https://github.com/bmarq/raspi-openbox-dotfiles.git dotfiles`
 - Deploy the dotfiles:\